Aimeedeer/coconut-report/content/report/2020-04-19-a-proof-of-work-week.md

 News from [Rust in Blockchain](https://rustinblockchain.org) world,

-- Mobilecoin is open sourced, and they submitted a [PR](https://github.com/rust-in-blockchain/rust-in-blockchain/pull/9) to the next Rib issue.
+- Mobilecoin is open sourced, and they submitted a [PR](https://github.com/rust-in-blockchain/rust-in-blockchain/pull/9) to the next Rib issue
 - Libra has a new white paper.
-Lane commented in the [Rust in Blockchain TG group](https://t.me/rustinblockchain) that, it's basically just a database.
+Lane commented in the [Rust in Blockchain TG group](https://t.me/rustinblockchain) that, it's basically just a database
 - [Komodo](https://github.com/KomodoPlatform) is rewriting their code in Rust
 - [IPFS](https://github.com/ipfs-rust/rust-ipfs) Rust implementation
 - [Filecoin Node](https://github.com/ChainSafe/forest) Rust implementation